Witiko/expltools/README.md

 )
 ```

-You can also use the tool from continuous integration workflows using the Docker image `ghcr.io/witiko/expltools/explcheck`.
+You may also use the tool from continuous integration workflows using the Docker image `ghcr.io/witiko/expltools/explcheck`.

-For example, here is a GitHub Actions workflow file that applies the tool to all .tex file in a Git repository:
+For example, here is a GitHub Actions workflow file that applies the tool to all .tex files in a Git repository:

 ``` yaml
 name: Check expl3 code